 Meals on Wheels

-The Shire's Meals on Wheels delivers nutritious meals to residents who are unable to provide for their personal dietary needs.
+The Shire’s Meals on Wheels program delivers nutritious, well-balanced, high-quality meals to residents in their own home that supports personal wellness and reablement goals.

 How does Meals on Wheels help?

 Good nutrition plays a key part in overall health and wellbeing.
 Every meal is:

 - prepared according to the National Meal Guidelines in the Shire's Meals on Wheels Kitchen in Rosebud

 - made to meet the daily nutritional needs of older Australians

 - delivered by volunteers who also perform a wellbeing check